Bambo-Rambo/RNG-Guides/HordeRNG.md

 * **3** inside caves for either game version (My case here)

 You can see some XY exceptions [here](https://imgur.com/a/pGk0bhM) and some ORAS ones [here](https://imgur.com/a/B3URhjo).
-These albums also show the recommended spots you need to stand on when doing the RNG.
+These albums also show the recommended spots you should be standing on when doing the RNG.

 Once again, here are some ways to advance inside the bag: